kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 13. In the **Roles** section, select the **Admin center access** option.
 By selecting this option, the most commonly used Microsoft 365 administrator roles are enabled below it.

-	**Note:** All the admin roles will be displayed if you select **Show all by category**, which appears after the last common role.
+	>**Note:** All the admin roles will be displayed if you select **Show all by category**, which appears after the last common role.
 For Holly, you don't need to view all the admin roles by category, since Holly will be assigned the Global Administrator role that appears in the list of commonly used roles.

 14. Select the **Global Administrator** check box.

 	>**Note:** A warning message will be displayed indicating that Adatum already has 7 Global admins.
 In a normal environment, this would be excessive and not recommended.
-For the purposes of this lab, the lab hosting provider assigned the Global admin role to the MOD Administrator and six other user accounts, which is not something you would normally see in a real-world deployment.
+For the purposes of this lab, the lab hosting provider assigned the Global admin role to the ODL user and six other user accounts, which is not something you would normally see in a real-world deployment.
 However, for the purpose of this lab in your fictitious Adatum lab environment, ignore this message. **That being said, the best practice guideline that you should follow is to have from two to four Global Administrators your real-world Microsoft 365 deployments.**

 15. Select **Next**.

 16. On the **Review and finish** window, review your selections.
 If anything must be changed, select the appropriate **Edit** link and make the necessary changes.
 Otherwise, if everything is correct, select **Finish adding**.

-17. On the **Holly Dickson added to active users** page, under the **User details** section, select the **Show** option to verify Holly's password is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
+17. On the **Holly Dickson added to active users** page, under the **User details** section, select the **Show** option to verify Holly's password is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the ODL user account).

 	>**Note:** If you accidentally entered a different password, then once you return to the **Active Users** page, you will need to select the **Reset a password** icon (the key icon that appears when you hover over Holly's account) to change her password to the correct value.